Blato122/pong-rl-gym/README.md

     * modified the action sampling method (since now there are 3 probabilities instead of 1)
     * modified the loss function so that it works with 3 actions (one-hot encoding)
 * added a second hidden layer
-    * modified the forward and backward pass
+    * modified the forward and backward passes
 * messed with the numpy array shapes so that everything works again after these changes
 * now using the @ operator instead od np.dot()
 * learning rate changed from 1e-4 to 1e-3 (seems to have sped up the learning)